malvela/WindTurbine-IceDetection_GenerativeAI/README.md

 # Rotor Blade Icing Detection - still in Private Mode
-Supplementary material for the research work "Domain-Invariant Icing Detection on Wind Turbine Rotor Blades with Generative AI for Deep Transfer Learning" (in submission).
+Supplementary material for the application paper "Domain-Invariant Icing Detection on Wind Turbine Rotor Blades with Generative AI for Deep Transfer Learning" (in submission).

 A repository with code for predicting blade icing on images of rotor blades using supervised (conventional CNNs) and unsupervised (with neural style transfer and CycleGAN) techniques.